crhain/recipe-box/docs/private/design.md

 TODO
 --------------------------------------------

-* create dummy data structure to represent recipes and hook up to actions and reducers
+* hook up actions and reducers for getting a recipe, adding a recipe, editing recipe, and deleting a recipe
-* add New form that adds to recipes to datastructure
-* add delete action to remove recipes from datastructure
+* create component for adding new recipes
+* create edit component for editing existing recipe
-* add edit action to edit recipes in datastructure
+* add delete and edit buttons on recipeView
-* get all unit tests to pass (add we add new stuff such as actions and reducers)
-* add in ability to store data in LocalStorage and retrieve from LocalStorage
+* convert application to use localStorage for storing model instead of in-memory model
-* write e2e tests
+* write e2e tests and test out application
-* finish styling
+* finish styling to it's all nice and purty